wynnewu-project/admin-table-page/README.md

 | text | true | The text displayed on the button. |
 | onClick | true | The callback function for click events. |

-In addition, all attributes for el-table-column are supported.
+In addition, all attributes for el-button are supported.
 For example,
 ```javascript
 const toolButtons = [{
   text: "test button",